Skip to main content

 • Adjustable field of view

-• Better framing control than a fixed lens
+• Greater framing control than fixed-lens cameras

 • Scene-specific tuning matters more than maximum settings